 Water is woods worst enemy.
 I say this because roof sheeting if protected properly, will last longer then if it isn't.
 Do you really want to sink a thousand dollars and more into building a shed, then not add drip edging, and watch your roof edges rot?

-Give it some time, and I guarantee you that you'll be replacing your shed roof, or building a new shed because the type of damage that can occur by not using drip edge and roofing felt will also cause interior damage to your shed.
+Give it some time, and I guarantee you that you'll be replacing your shed roof, or building a new shed because the type of damage that can occur by not using drip edge and roofing felt paper will also cause interior damage to your shed.

 Water will work its way back up under the edge of your shingles, however, with drip edge properly installed on your shed roof, this damaging water will be re-routed to drop vertically to the ground or gutter instead of permeating into your roof sheeting.